relay-tools/react-relay-network-modern/README.md

 ```
 Available options:
 - **subscribeFn** - if you use subscriptions in your app, you may provide this function which will be passed to [RelayNetwork](https://github.com/facebook/relay/blob/master/packages/relay-runtime/network/RelayNetwork.js).
-- **beforeFetch** - if you need synchronously render app on the client side from already generated payload by server (SSR) this options is for you.
-Some details can be found [here](https://github.com/facebook/relay/issues/2232).

 ### Server-side rendering (SSR)
 For performant server-side rendering with `node 8` and above recommended to use special build of this network layer.
 Also you may execute `graphql` directly without http-request if you write custom middleware.
 All this recommendations present in following example: